H.

 After clicking “detailed location”button, an exhibiton map with description would pop up.

-Larger text on the phone version of exhibition page
+Larger text on exhibition page for the phone screen format.

-After clicking the image of artwork, a popup page with the artwork description would appear
+After clicking the image of an artwork, a popup page with artwork description would appear

 High Fidelity Prototype: